 November 19, 2025 - February 13, 2026

-A groundbreaking initiative that will shed light on the vibrant stories of Arab American communities in the state from the late 19th century until the present day.
+This groundbreaking exhibit sheds light on the vibrant stories of Arab American communities in the state from the late 19th century until the present day.

 Arab Massachusetts: Building Community in the Commonwealth Celebration